nikpan1/qt-smallboy/readme.md

 - **Multiplayer Gameplay**: The app enables multiple players to connect to the server and play the game simultaneously.
 - **Custom UI widget**: The project includes a custom widget for the Player class.
 - **Slots and signals**: The app is based on custom slots/signals manner.
-- **Cmake configuration and testing**: The project shows a simple example of a configured CMakelists file along with dependencies like *google tests* or qt::core.
+- **Cmake configuration and testing**: The project shows a simple example of a configured CMakelists file along with dependencies like *google tests*.

 ## Getting Started